 Zealot by Jo Thornely

 Why would anyone join a cult?
 That’s what Jo Thornely endeavours to find out in Zealot.
 From the outside, it seems literally unbelievable, the way that people are lured – hoodwinked, brainwashed, whatever you want to call it – into handing over their money, their lives, even their children to groups with malevolent intent.
 What are we missing?
 Thornely examines all the biggies – The Family, Jonestown, The Branch Davidians – in search of answers.
+Plus, if the stories hook you in, you can check out the podcast on which the book is based!

 Trace by Rachael Brown

 I can’t remember how exactly I first stumbled upon the Trace podcast, but in my mind it looms large as the best-of-the-best in true crime podcasting.
 Rachael Brown investigated a cold case so chilling that I couldn’t believe I’d never heard about it before.
 The chase for Maria James’ killer zigs and zags across the map (religion, divorce, disability, abuse) but leads only to a series of terrifying dead ends.
 I waxed so lyrical about this incredible show that my sister-in-law bought me the book Brown wrote about it, also called Trace, for Christmas.
 If podcasts aren’t “your thing”, this is the perfect alternative: one of the best true crime books about a would-be solvable crime out there.
+Read my full review of Trace here.

 Bad Blood by John Carreyrou

 Let’s be real: sometimes (not all of the time, but sometimes) the best true crime books are the ones that allow us to bask in the glorious schadenfreude of watching the rich and fabulous get what’s coming to them.
 I think that’s why Bad Blood hooked me.
 I can’t speak for the rest of you, of course, but a Silicon Valley start-up that duped millions of dollars out of the obscenely wealthy on the basis of a fake blood testing “development”?
 That’s a yes, please and thank you.
+This true crime book is every bit as gripping as a fictional crime read, only the more baffling because it really happened.
+Read my full review of Bad Blood here.

 Murder In Mississippi by John Safran